romanmurzac/certificate-generator/README.md

 # Certificate Generator

 ## Description
-The project contains a service that helps to generate a certificate with personal data.
+The project contains a service that helps to generate a certificate with custom data.

-It will be used at the end of the course as proof of successful completion of the retraining program.
-Also, it will be used by recruiters and TSLs.
+It can be used at the end of the course as proof of successful completion of the training program.
+It consists of code written in Python for image processing and deployed to GCP Cloud Function.

 ### Requirements
  - Storage files in Google Cloud Storage